September 13, 2024

 From Old Salem to Reynolda, come along as we explore five of the city's most haunted historical sites.

-Winston-Salem has plenty of history—and plenty of ghosts to go with it.
-From the “Lady in White” at Reynolda to the “Little Red Man” of Old Salem, these tales linger in the city’s most storied spots.
-Whether you’re a die-hard ghost hunter or just curious, these public sites and attractions are certainly worth exploring.
-And if spirits aren’t your thing, you’ll still find plenty of history, architecture, and atmosphere to enjoy.
+From the “Lady in White” at Reynolda to Old Salem’s fabled “Little Red Man,” these legends still echo through the city’s most storied sites.
+Whether you’re a seasoned ghost hunter or simply curious, the five spots below invite exploration.
+And even if spirits aren’t your style, you’ll discover plenty of history, striking architecture, and atmosphere worth savoring..

 The Talking Corpse